-- record ideas, observations and insights relevant to intentions, reflecting critically on work and progress.
-You can do this by: - recording ideas from first-hand studies such as your own drawings and photographs, as well as from secondary imagery. - understanding the importance of continually evaluating your work. - explore and select appropriate resources, media, materials, techniques and processes, reviewing and refining ideas as work develops.
-You can do this by: - exploring methods to develop themes and ideas throughout the preparatory period. - trying to find more appropriate ways to communicate your ideas. - develop ideas through investigations informed by contextual and other sources, demonstrating analytical and critical understanding.
-You can do this by: - understanding the importance of the context. - developing your ability to clearly show the differences between your ideas and the ideas of others. - carrying out in-depth research into artists, designers and cultural influences to help develop your ideas where appropriate. - present a personal and coherent response that realises intentions and, where appropriate, makes connections between visual and other elements.
-You can do this by: - planning and producing a personal outcome which expresses what you want to communicate. - understanding the principles and conventions of visual language.
+- record ideas, observations and insights relevant to intentions as work progresses.
+You can do this by: - recording ideas from first-hand studies such as your own drawings and photographs, as well as from secondary imagery - understanding the importance of continually evaluating your work. - explore and select appropriate resources, media, materials, techniques and processes.
+You can do this by: - exploring methods to develop themes and ideas throughout the preparatory period - trying to find more appropriate ways to communicate your ideas. - develop ideas through investigation, demonstrating critical understanding.
+You can do this by: - understanding the importance of the context - developing your ability to clearly show the differences between your ideas and the ideas of others - carrying out in-depth research into artists, designers and cultural influences to help develop your ideas where appropriate. - present a personal and coherent response that realises intentions and demonstrates an understanding of visual language.
+You can do this by: - planning and producing a personal outcome which expresses what you want to communicate - understanding the principles and conventions of visual language.